DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 ## Iteration 1

-We decided to start by prototyping a small service which would allow HEI users to provide us with the information we need.
+We decided to start by prototyping a separate flow that would allow HEI users to provide us with the information we need.

 ### What we did and why